 As you all know, Whey protein is a fast-acting complete protein that contains a fair amount of BCAA.
 The reason why we combine BCAA with Whey is because BCAA supplements are known for faster onset of action that’s especially beneficial around training.
 Combining Whey with BCAA complements your resistance training and translates into bigger muscle mass.

 Since you’ll be aiming for complete recovery on rest-days and to maintain the anabolic environment, Whey Protein alone will do that job for you.
-You can give a skip to BCAA if you are consume Whey on rest days.
+You can give a skip to BCAA if you are consuming Whey on rest days.
 Unless you are an avid athlete or professional bodybuilder who would need extra nutrients to repair and recover faster, BCAA supplements may not be required along with Whey.

 BCAA can help take the edge off post-workout muscle soreness and help the muscles repair faster, which leads to greater performance and muscle building results…